Nature in Harmony Exchange Project 2023-24

 Our youth team - the Nature in Harmony Exchange Project - meet on the second Saturday of each month in Harmony Woods for activities related to ecology, conservation, and woodland management.

-This year the Project’s leaders are Alex, Sarah, Katie (who started as the new intern in February), and Laura (who finished with us in March).
-We are very happy to welcome participants Matt and Natalia into the leadership team too, and new volunteer helper Sam to the group.
+This year the Project’s leaders are Alex and Katie (who started as the new intern in February).
+We are very happy to welcome previous participants Matt and Natalia who joined the Leadership Team in Janruary 2024.

 Saturday 9th March 2024